Rosemeadow, New South Wales: Commercial area

 Rosemeadow Marketplace, on the corner of Copperfield Drive and Fitzgibbon Lane, is a medium-sized shopping centre.
 The local post office sits within the Marketplace and nearby is a community health centre, fire station, high school and an Anglican church.

 Schools

-John Therry Catholic High School is the oldest school near the suburb, having opened in 1981.
+John Therry Catholic High School is the oldest school in the suburb, having opened in 1981.
 Next door is its feeder school, Our Lady Help of Christians Parish School.
-Public schools include Rosemeadow Public, Ambarvale High and Mary Brooksbank Special School.
+Public schools include Rosemeadow Public School, Ambarvale High and Mary Brooksbank Special School.
 The oldest school built in the suburb is Rosemeadow Public School, located on Anthony and Copperfield Drive.

 Parks & Reserves

 There are a number of parks and reserves within or boarding Rosemeadow.
 These are: